Thinking About a Career in Teaching?

 - The Federal Supplemental Educational Opportunity Grant is a grant for undergraduate students with exceptional financial need.
 Grantees can receive $100 to $4,000 per year.

-There are also a number of state-funded grants, which you can learn more about through the TEACH California website.
+There are also a number of state-funded grants, such as the Golden State Teacher Grant Program.
+You can learn about others through the TEACH California website.

 Established teachers are eligible to have some or all of their federal student debt repaid through three programs:

 - The Teacher Loan Forgiveness Program is sponsored by the U.S. Department of Education as a way to encourage individuals to enter and continue in the teaching profession.
 Applicants may be eligible for forgiveness of up to $17,500 on direct subsidized and unsubsidized loans or subsidized and unsubsidized federal Stafford loans.

 - The Public Service Loan Forgiveness (PSLF) Program forgives the remaining balance on certain types of loans after you have made 120 qualifying monthly payments while working full-time for a qualifying employer.

 - Teachers with loans from the Federal Perkins Loan Program are also eligible for loan cancellation or deferment if they teach full time at a low-income school or in certain subject areas.